I’ve heard the following Chinese parable a couple of times. It’s on my mind today:

 We like to jump to conclusions, and we have a tendency to jump to those conclusions pretty quickly.
 We do this even with ultimate, worldview positions.
 We have a tendency to want to measure everything by the tools that are convenient and familiar to us, but sometimes we need to be willing to venture off from the light of our comfortable positions into the darkness of unfamiliarity to gain a bigger perspective.

-A pet peeve of mine is how quickly social media fills up with bold statements about controversial things that we see in the news.
-A police officer shoots a young black man and kills him in the street, and social media lights up with a thousand diatribes from people who have already assumed all that happened and what it means.
+A pet peeve of mine is how quickly social media fills up with bold, confident statements about controversial things that we see in the news.
+A police officer shoots a young black man and kills him in the street, and social media lights up with a thousand diatribes from people who have already assumed what happened and what it means.
 One person assumes the young black man was minding his own business, doing nothing wrong and was taken down by a racist cop with an itchy trigger finger.
 Another person assumes the cop, probably a loving family man, was in fear for his life as he encountered a gang banging, cop killer.

 I’m an attorney so I am well aware that stories often seem one-sided when we have only considered one side.
 Many clients have come to me with their stories.
 In each case, I earnestly listen, ask probing questions, take careful notes and plan out the strategies for presenting their stories to a judge who will decide their fates.
 Over the years I have learned to begin listening right off the bat for the inconsistencies, incongruities and gaps in their stories because I have learned there is always another side.
 If I am going to represent them well, I need to know the other side of the story too.